 How We Did It

 Using our standard seven steps of locating, our technicians used three different pieces of equipment to mark out all locatable utilities.
 The first site was a parking lot along the Malvern Prep campus.
 We used GPR and EM scanning to locate several different utility lines including site lighting electric, storm, sanitary and two unknown lines.
 Only the water lines running through the scope of work were unlocatable.

-The second area we located was outside one of the buildings on campus.
-We had access to a mechanical room in the basement of the building, where we were able to hook up to the fire service water line and domestic water line to attempt to locate the lines running out of the building.
-Due to the high utility congestion, rough debris, and bricks within the scope, we were unable to get a good reading on the domestic water line or the fire service water line with GPR.
-The fire service water line was cast iron, but it would not pick up a current for us to locate it with EM.
+The second area we scanned was outside of the buildings on campus.
+We had access to a mechanical room in the basement of the building where were able to hook up a fire service water line and domestic water line.
+This would help us attempt to locate the lines running out of the building.
+Due to the high utility congestion, rough debris, and bricks, we were unable to get a good reading on the two lines with GPR.
+Our technicians made another effort to locate the water lines by connecting the transmitter to the fire hydrant where it was suspected that the fire service water line was connected.
+Using GPR, we were able to locate the majority of the water line.